greghare/space/README.md

-# space
+# Space
-3D space trivia game
+Large 3D space world.
+Answer trivia questions correctly to fly to more planets.

+## Developement
+In the early stages.
+Not currently a playable game.